How Much Does It Cost to Correct an Underbite?

 How to treat an underbite

 Thankfully, underbites can be effectively treated using orthodontic methods, such as braces or aligners.
 While most cases can be addressed without surgery, severe underbites might necessitate surgical intervention.
-It’s worth noting that treatment for underbites is not limited to children; adults can also benefit significantly from underbite correction.You can checkout Health Estimates for comprehensive solutions and expert guidance
+It’s worth noting that treatment for underbites is not limited to children; adults can also benefit significantly from underbite correction.
+All the treatments available require commitment as there is no quick-fix solution.

 Traditional braces

 Traditional braces are one of the ways of clearing up issues with teeth alignment or underbites.
 Traditional braces consist of brackets that are cemented to the teeth.
 A wire is threaded through the brackets and tightened regularly (typically every month) to move the teeth into their correct positions.
-Treatment may take around two years, and you’ll have to wear a retainer for some time afterwards to keep teeth in their new straightened positions.
+Treatment may take around two years, and you’ll have to wear a retainer for some time afterward to keep teeth in their new straightened positions.

 Clear aligners